Strategic formation of production networks: Strategic formation of general equilibrium networks

-Hence, the revenues of firm $i$ correspond to the flow of consumption spending (based on labor income) that reaches $i.$ The profit of firm $i$ corresponds to a share $\varepsilon_i$ of these revenues.
-Lemmas \ref{prof2} and \ref{profchar} hence highlight that the firms aim to maximize incoming connectivity from the consumer.
-As the firms only choose their suppliers, they can only affect this connectivity indirectly by maximizing the term $D_{i,i}(a),$ i.e. by ensuring that the largest possible share of incoming value from the consumer remains in their supply chain.
-Thus, they must choose suppliers that link back towards them, directly or indirectly.
-In other words, firms have incentives to form clusters of suppliers with integrated supply chains.
-In particular, firms will always choose to keep production integrated internally if this is an available option, i.e. a firm does not have an external supplier for its own category of product. \begin{prop} For every Nash equilibrium $\a$ of $\mathcal{G}(a_0,b),$ one has for all $i \in M$, \end{prop}
+From a more systemic perspective, in order to limit the outflow of money, firms have incentives to form clusters of suppliers with integrated supply chains.
+In particular, firms will always choose to keep production integrated internally if this is an available option, i.e. a firm does not have an external supplier for its own category of product. \begin{prop} For every Nash equilibrium $\overline{\pmb{a}}$ of $\mathcal{G}(\pmb{a}_0,\pmb{b}),$ one has for all $i \in M$, \end{prop}